dalequark/daleonai/_posts/2020-06-30-build-your-own-ai-moderator-bot-for-discord-with-the-perspective-api.md

     DISCORD_TOKEN="YOUR_DISCORD_TOKEN" \\ your Discord token here
     KICK_THRESHOLD=4

-Now that you’ve created a bot in Discord, you can actually immediately add it to a channel.
+Now that you’ve created a bot in Discord, you can immediately add it to a channel.
 In any Discord app (I’m using the desktop app), log in and create a new server:

 ![Create a new Discord server](/images/screen-shot-2020-06-30-at-11-46-53-am.png "Create a new Discord server")